 - Academic testing in only one area (reading only or math only or writing only; ~1 hour)

 - Verbal Feedback (~1 hour)

-- Written Report (~5 to 10 pages) with practical recommendations
+- Written Report (~5 to 10 pages) with diagnostic impressions and practical recommendations

 This evaluation is typically conducted over two sessions.
 The first session is for the initial interview and direct face-to-face evaluation with you or your child.
 The second session is to provide you with verbal feedback with practical recommendations, at which time you will receive a written report.